Forza Motorsport (2005 video game): Gameplay

 Forza Motorsport is a simulation racing video game.
 Players compete in events around the globe using real licensed cars on a variety of real world and fictional courses.
 It features an arcade mode, meant more for quickplay of races, and a career mode, which is focused on long-term play.
 Career mode spans several racing disciplines, spanning from racing of common commuter cars to those in racing series such as Super GT and Deutsche Tourenwagen Masters as well as other sports car racing series.
 To help players acclimate to the simulation style of racing, assists such as an ideal racing line, anti-lock brakes and traction control can be used.
 There are 231 cars in Forza Motorsport ranging from a Honda Civic to supercars such as the Enzo Ferrari and Le Mans race prototypes such as the Audi R8.
 There are nine classes of cars, spanning standard production vehicles to sports and high performance cars to purpose-built race cars.
 Each car can be upgraded and tuned with a large number of extras and parts.

 Vehicles can also be customized by the player, both visually and performance-wise.
 In addition to adding body parts such as hood scoops and body kits, players can add multiple layers of decals to the vehicles.
 Upgrades are separated into three categories: engine/power, appearance/aerodynamics and chassis/drivetrain.
 There is a wide range of tuning available including tire pressure, which changes during races due to temperature, downforce, gear ratios and limited slip differential.
 Vehicles can be realistically damaged, from both a cosmetic and a performance standpoint.
 This changes the way the game is played, as collisions with barriers and other cars will alter the car's handling, top speed and acceleration.
 More noticeably, spoilers can be knocked off cars, bumpers dangle from their supports, paint can be scraped off and windows can be smashed completely.

 The game contains a mix of licensed, street, point to point and original circuits.
 Real world tracks Road Atlanta, Silverstone, Laguna Seca, Tsukuba, Road America, and Nürburgring Nordschleife were licensed and included.
 Furthermore, the game's Blue Mountains Raceway circuit is heavily comparable in track layout, characteristics and backgrounds with the Mount Panorama Circuit in Bathurst.
 In addition to these, Forza Motorsport also contains a wide variety of autocross, oval, and dragstrip courses.
 Each of these could be played online through the original Xbox Live service or through System Link, which allows multiple Xbox consoles to be interconnected through a local area network.
-Network multiplayer is no longer available via Xbox Live, which was discontinued by Microsoft on April 15, 2010.
-The game is backwards compatible, and can be played on the Xbox 360, though as it uses the original Xbox Live service there is no online play.
+Network multiplayer is no longer available via Xbox Live, which was discontinued by Microsoft on April 15, 2010; however, Forza Motorsport is playable online using replacement online servers for the original Xbox called Insignia.
+The game is backwards compatible, and can be played on the Xbox 360 excluding online play.